ShadowsocksR-Live/iShadowsocksR/README.md

 git config --global --unset-all https.proxy
 ```
 - You must have an Apple Developer account with an annual fee of $99.
-- To compile the app running on your iOS device, you must search the project for the `com.ssrlive.issr` identifier string and replace it with your own identifier string.
+- To compile the app running on your iOS device smoothly, you must search the project for the `com.ssrlive.issr` identifier string and replace it with your own identifier string.

 ## How To Contribute